bfpha/kretschmer-static-py/README.md

 ### utlis

 [utlis](https://github.com/acdh-oeaw/kretschmer-static-py/blob/master/utils.py) contains all necessary python functions to process the data.
-If changes were made to the gsheet data a new build of the app will include those changes.
+If changes were made to the gsheet a new build of the app will recognize the changes.
 This is true for currently available columns.
-In most case also new columns are processed and made available.
-The Jinja2 templates must be adapted in such cases.
+In most cases also new columns are processed and made available.
+The Jinja2 templates must be adapted accordingly.

 ### templates

 The directory [templates](https://github.com/acdh-oeaw/kretschmer-static-py/tree/master/templates) contains all required Jinja2 templates.
-To change the HTML structure or exchange URLs for e.g. images the templates have to be adapted.
+To change the HTML structure or content like URLs for e.g. images the templates have to be adapted.
-For building the web app only .html templates are required.
+To build the app only html templates are required.
 TTL templates are used to generate rdf/ttl metadata.

 ### setup

-The webapp requires [Bootstrap](https://getbootstrap.com/) and ACDH-CH [Fundament](https://github.com/acdh-oeaw/fundament) ([dl_fundament.sh](https://github.com/acdh-oeaw/kretschmer-static-py/blob/master/dl_fundament.sh)).
-Running [setup.sh](https://github.com/acdh-oeaw/kretschmer-static-py/blob/master/setup.sh) will install both.
+The app requires [Bootstrap](https://getbootstrap.com/) and ACDH-CH [Fundament](https://github.com/acdh-oeaw/fundament) ([dl_fundament.sh](https://github.com/acdh-oeaw/kretschmer-static-py/blob/master/dl_fundament.sh)).
+Running the [setup](https://github.com/acdh-oeaw/kretschmer-static-py/blob/master/setup.sh) will install both.
 Additionally, the website imprint is provided by an imprint ([dl_imprint.sh](https://github.com/acdh-oeaw/kretschmer-static-py/blob/master/dl_imprint.sh)) service hosted at the ACDH-CH which will be installed as well.

 After the app was build all required files are saved in the [html](https://github.com/acdh-oeaw/kretschmer-static-py/tree/master/html) directory.
 From start this directory contains a subdir [static](https://github.com/acdh-oeaw/kretschmer-static-py/tree/master/html/static) with required CSS, JS and static images.

 ### Generic images and other files

-All filenames for images and other files are part of the gsheet and automatically implemented to the HTML site using the mentioned Jinja2 templates.
+All filenames for images and other files are part of the gsheet and automatically implemented using the mentioned Jinja2 templates.
-If the file host changes the URL must be changed in the underlying template.
+If the file host changes URLs must be adapted in the underlying Jinja2 template.

 # LICENSE